jmackrory/USElectricity/Notes.md

 ## Mar 6
 - Maybe move from mounting 'us_elec'?
 Done
-- Need to provide a "runbook" for
+- Need to provide a "runbook" for loading in the data.

 # Mar 2